What are the tuition and fees charges at Purdue Northwest?

 Should I wait until my federal taxes are completed to file for financial aid?

-Beginning with the 2017-18 academic year, the FAFSA will be available on October 1 for the following academic year (i.e. October 1, 2016 for the 2017-18 academic year).
-Also new with the 2017-18 academic year, students and parents will use 2015 year tax information to complete the FAFSA.
-The majority of FAFSA applicants will have this tax information completed.
-However, if your 2015 tax data is not available; you may estimate tax data using your W2 forms in order to meet the April 15 state filing deadline.
+The FAFSA will be available on October 1 for the following academic year (i.e. October 1, 2019 for the 2020-21 academic year).
+Students and parents will use 2018 year tax information to complete the 2020-21 FAFSA.
+Most FAFSA applicants will have this tax information completed.
+However, if your 2018 tax data is not complete; you may estimate tax data using your W2 forms in order to meet the April 15 state filing deadline.
 After the Department of Education processes your application, you will receive a Student Aid Report (SAR).
 Make any needed corrections to your FAFSA online.

 If my parents are separated or divorced, who should complete the parent section of my FAFSA?

-The custodial parent should supply income data in the parent’s section of the FAFSA.
-The custodial parent for federal student aid purposes is the parent with whom you lived the most during the past 12 months (the twelve month period ends on FAFSA application date).
+The parent you lived with most during the past 12 months prior to filing, should supply income data in the parent’s section of the FAFSA.
 If you did not live with one parent more than the other, the parent who provided the most financial support during the past 12 months should complete the FAFSA.

 How do I know if the federal processor has processed my application?

 You may call 1-800-FED-AID (433-3243) or log-on to the FAFSA on the web to:

 - Check on the status of your application